 A share includes 6-8 items each week.
 Item 1 may be three peppers.
 Item 2 may be one bunch swiss chard.
 And so on...
 (Click here for last year share pictures)

 What happens if I miss my pick-up?

-We will informed when the pick-up times are and how long they last.
+We will inform when the pick-up times are and how long they last.
 But in the event that this happens.
 The food is donated to a local food pantry.
-Grantvill Food Pantry is the one we donate to regularly.
+Grantville Food Pantry is the one we donate to regularly.
 Also if you know you are not able to pick-up tell a friend and have them pick-up for you.
 You may even share some of the veggies with them, if you like.